-With community activities now beginning to resume in the wake of COVID-19, ACWA is eager to remind NGO caseworkers and support staff how easy it is to get the children and young people you are working with involved in sport, recreation and creative pursuits currently available through the NSW Government’s Active Kids and Creative Kids programs.
+With the release of the second Active Kids voucher fast approaching (July 1, 2021), ACWA is eager to remind NGO caseworkers and support staff how easy it is to get the children and young people you are working with involved in sport, recreation and creative pursuits currently available through the NSW Government’s Active Kids and Creative Kids programs.

 Under the Active Kids program, parents and carers can receive two $100 vouchers, per child, each year to put towards the costs of sporting, fitness and recreation activities being run by registered providers.
 The first voucher can be claimed anytime from January to December, while the second is available after July 1.
 Both vouchers are valid until the end of the year.
 The program has a wide choice of activities for children and young people to throw their energy into, from traditional team sports, through to individual pursuits including gymnastics, boxing, rock climbing and parkour, and local Girl Guides and Scouting groups.
 You can explore the full spectrum of activities via the Active Kids registered provider list.

-Similarly, the Creative Kids program provides families with one $100 voucher per year to help support the costs of their children’s creative and cultural interests, from music, dance and visual art to creative writing, craft and graphic design.
+The Creative Kids program provides families with one $100 voucher per year to help support the costs of their children’s creative and cultural interests, from music, dance and visual arts to creative writing, craft and graphic design.
 Again, there is a Creative Kids registered provider list to help you discover the variety of activities that are available.

 ACWA wants to make sure that all vulnerable children and young people have the opportunity to participate in these two programs, so they can: